abhimanyusood/techblog/_posts/2018-8-24-namespace-use-autoloader.md

 Once registered, spl_autoload_register listens.

-Whenever during the execution a new and unrecognized class (full)name is detected, the spl_autoload_register passes it (class full name) to it's registered handler function, which processes the class full name in the manner explained above and includes it.
+Whenever, during the execution, a new and unrecognized class (full)name is detected, the spl_autoload_register passes it (class full name) to it's registered handler function, which processes the class (full)name in the manner explained above and includes it.

-This happens every time the code enocunters an new class during the execution.
+This happens every time the code encounters a new class during the execution.

 _Later bitches!_